Target Audience: CNA 1.0 Credit(s)

 $3.99Add To Cart

 Atherosclerosis is a chronic, long-term process in which the walls of the arteries become hardened and abnormally narrowed by atherosclerotic plaques.
-Hardening of the arteries and the development of atherosclerotic plaques compromises the vascular system.
-Atherosclerosis develops due to fat accumulation, inflammation, and calcification.
+Hardening of the arteries and the development of atherosclerotic plaques compromise the vascular system.
+Atherosclerosis develops due to fat and cholesterol accumulation, inflammation, and calcification.
 Preventative measures that stop or slow atherosclerosis is considered the best approach to good vascular health.
-While some risk factors for vascular disease are nonmodifiable, such as inherited characteristics, other risk factors may be controlled, such as blood lipid levels, obesity, a sedentary lifestyle, and smoking, to reduce the risk of vascular disorders.
-Lifestyle changes are very effective at lowering blood pressure but they are a lifelong commitment that many people find difficult.
-Half of the people who know they have hypertension are not receiving treatment, or not being adequately treated.
-All health clinicians and care aides have a valuable role to assist patients in a health prevention plan to control the development of vascular disease.

 - Identify how these conditions are prevented and treated.